 I’ve been dealing with computers in one way or another since the seventies.
-I started out as research psychologist doing doctoral work in psychophysiology, but ended up working in IT to pay the rent, and strangely I turned out to be good at and it turned into a career.
+After my degree (Psychology, St Andrews), I started out as research psychologist doing doctoral work in psychophysiology, but ended up working in IT to pay the rent, and strangely I turned out to be good at it and it turned into a career.

 I’ve also done a lot with backup, file archiving, and rights and access management including the implementation of major backup solutions at both ANU and York, as well as a redesign of they active directory infrastructure at ANU and work on the provision of a managed printing solution at York.